cseptesting/floatcsep/docs/examples/case_a.rst

         └── region.txt

 The testing region consists of a grid with two 1ºx1º bins, whose bottom-left nodes are defined in the file `region.txt`.
-The grid spacing is obtained automatically:
+The grid spacing is obtained automatically.
+The nodes are:

 .. literalinclude:: ../../examples/case_a/region.txt